 A TWT scheduled STA that is in PS mode may enter the doze state after receiving a Beacon frame with a

-TWT element indicating the existence of a broadcast TWT and shall be in the awake state at the broadcast TWT start times for which the STA has indicated it will be awake by any of the following means:
+TWT element indicating the existence of a broadcast TWT and shall be in the awake state at specific broadcast TWT start times for which the STA has indicated it will be awake by any of the following means:

 Establishing a membership for the unannounced broadcast TWT with the applicable broadcast

-TWT IDs.
+TWT IDs, in which case the specific broadcast TWTs are the unannounced broadcast TWTs.

 Negotiating a wake TBTT and wake interval between Beacon frames that the STA receives, as

-defined in 26.8.6 (Negotiation of wake TBTT and wake interval).
+defined in 26.8.6 (Negotiation of wake TBTT and wake interval), in which case the specific broadcast TWTs are those that occur during the beacon interval, and the Beacon frame that is sent at the start of that beacon interval and that had the TIM bit corresponding to that STA equal to 1.

-Having sent a PS-Poll or U-APSD trigger frame during the beacon interval.
+Having sent a PS-Poll or U-APSD trigger frame during the beacon interval, in which case the specific broadcast TWT is the first broadcast TWT that occurs during that beacon interval and either during or after sending that frame.

-Having sent another indication that it is in the awake state during that beacon interval.
+Having sent another indication that it is in the awake state during that beacon interval, in which case the specific broadcast TWT is the first broadcast TWT that occurs during that beacon interval and either during or after sending that indication.(#1034)

 NOTE 2—Other indications that the STA is in the awake state are the transmission of an HE TB feedback NDP in response to an NFRP Trigger frame (see 26.5.7 (NDP feedback report procedure)) or the transmission of a frame that indicates that the STA is in active mode (see 11.2.3.2 (Non-AP STA power management modes)).